kpn-dsh/dsh-cli/user_guide.md

 * `--tenant` - Specify the target tenant name.
 * `--password-file` - Specify the name of a file containing the target password.
-  This can either be an absolute file name or a file name relative to the working directory of your application.
+  This can either be an absolute file name or a file name relative to the working directory.

 ```bash
 > dsh --platform nplz --tenant my-tenant --password-file ~/.password secret list